Linking Theoretical and Simulation Approaches to Study Fluids in Nanoporous Media: Classical Molecular Dynamics and Density Functional Theory: Introduction

 Properties of fluid confined in nanopores that are connected with bulk (macropores) are of interest for unconventional hydrocarbon reservoirs development \cite{liu2019review,wang2019review}, geologic carbon sequestration \cite{ma2019review}, gas separation \cite{pandey2001membranes,li2009selective} and other industrial applications.
 It is important to develop simulation techniques for studying the adsorption, transport phenomena and phase behavior of nanoconfined fluid under given composition and thermodynamic conditions in bulk (macropores), which can be measured experimentally.

 Molecular dynamics (MD) simulation of fluid in nanopore is widely used to investigate its structure \cite{santos2018molecular, tian2018understanding, sen2015molecular}, dynamic properties \cite{wang2016fast, tang2018molecular} and phase behavior \cite{welch2015molecular, norman2016atomistic}.
 These studies can give insight into the fluid properties under confinement but do not provide a connection between bulk conditions and fluid inside the pore.
+MD simulation is a numerical integration of equations of motion for the system with a large number of interacting particles and, therefore, imposes high computational requirements.

 Molecular density functional theory (DFT) is a stringent statistical physics based method, that is commonly used to investigate both micro and macroscale phenomena due to small computational requirements.
-DFT has been confirmed to accurately describe adsorption behaviour, capillary condensation and layering transitions and many other processes in confinement \cite{balbuena1993theoretical,neimark1998pore,ravikovitch2001density,neimark2003bridging,wu2006density,peng2008density}.
+DFT has been confirmed to accurately describe adsorption behaviour, capillary condensation and layering transitions and many other processes in confinement \cite{balbuena1993theoretical,neimark1998pore,ravikovitch2001density,neimark2003bridging,wu2006density,peng2008density, aslyamov2019theoretical}.

 Another common technique to study adsorption in nanopores is Grand canonical Monte Carlo (GCMC) simulation.
 It describes the fluid in nanopore which is in equilibrium with a bulk system with an infinite number of fluid molecules and shows good agreement with experimental adsroption data \cite{kaneko1994nitrogen, heuchel1999adsorption}.
+However, this method is computationally expensive and can have sampling problems for low concentration components.

 Both DFT and GCMC are not applicable to investigate dynamic properties.
 Thus, a different method is required to describe both thermodynamic equilibrium of nanopore with bulk and transport of fluid in nanopore.